alextarrago/Simple-Glass-App/README.md

 ##Features

- * Voice trigger for launching (in this case "Start a basic app").
-Easy configuration for using your own voice trigger.
+ * Voice trigger for launching, in this case *"Start a basic app"*. **Easy configuration for using your own voice trigger.**
- * Basic text showing "Great, your first app!"
+ * Basic text showing *"Great, your first app!"*
- * Options menu when tapping using GestureDetector.
-In this case just two options but easy to increase the number of items.
-See src/menu/main.xml
+ * Options menu when tapping using GestureDetector.Easy to increase the number of items in the menu.
+See *src/menu/main.xml*

+*Tested with XE19.1*

 All documented for learning and testing.

-This is a perfect project to start your own! :)
+**This is a perfect project to start your own!** :)

 Have fun!